- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered financial advice.
-Market conditions can change rapidly, and past performance is not indicative of future results.
-Consult a qualified financial advisor before making any investment decisions.
+This information is for informational purposes only and should not be considered investment advice.
+Past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a financial advisor before making investment decisions.
+Data accuracy is subject to market fluctuations and availability from sources.

 AI Summarization is directionally correct and might not be accurate.